LIMITED TIME OFFER: Receive a FREE pack of sausages when you spend over £40

 How to Spot Joint Issues & Symptoms

-Changes in our pets behaviour can indicate they may be suffering pain or discomfort.
-It’s important we stay aware of any changes in our pets and seek veterinary advice when needed, so we’re sharing some of the most common signs of joint discomfort in pets!
+Changes in our pet’s behaviour can indicate they may be suffering or in discomfort.
+It’s important we stay aware of any changes in our pets and seek veterinary advice when needed.
+We’re sharing some of the most common signs of joint pain in dogs and answering common questions and concerns including ‘Does my dog have joint pain’ and ‘What is the best joint supplement for dogs in the UK?’.

 Lameness